-At elections held within the District on May 6, 1995 and November 5, 2013, voters of the District authorized a total of \$27,000,000 in unlimited tax refunding bonds for the purpose of refunding outstanding bonds of the District.
-The Bonds are issued by the District pursuant to said election held on May 6, 1995, and to the terms and provisions of the Bond Order; Article XVI, Section 59 of the Texas Constitution; Chapter 1207, Texas Government Code, as amended; Chapters 49 and 54 of the Texas Water Code, as amended; and City of Houston Ordinance No. 97-416.
+At elections held within the District on May 6, 1995 and November 5, 2013, voters of the District authorized a total of \$39,600,000 in principal amount of unlimited tax bonds for the purpose of acquiring or constructing water, sanitary sewer and drainage facilities.
+The Bonds constitute the thirteenth issuance of bonds from such authorizations.
+After issuance of the Bonds, a total of \$7,340,000 in principal amount of unlimited tax bonds for water, sanitary sewer and drainage facilities will remain authorized but unissued.
+The Bonds are issued by the District pursuant to the terms and provisions of the Bond Order; Article XVI, Section 59 of the Texas Constitution; Chapters 49 and 54 of the Texas Water Code, as amended; and an order of the Commission dated November 4, 2021.